Police arrest man suspected of setting fire to Tesla vehicles at Las Vegas service facility

 Kim is facing multiple felony counts including third-degree arson, unlawful possession of explosive and incendiary devices, destroying property and discharging a firearm into a vehicle or structure, Koren said.

-Later Thursday, Kim was taken from state custody into federal custody, where he will face federal charges, an FBI spokesperson told CNN.
+Later Thursday, Kim was taken from state custody into federal custody, an FBI spokesperson told CNN.
+Kim now faces federal charges of arson and unlawful possession of an unregistered firearm.

-FBI Special Agent in Charge Spencer Evans said at a news conference the federal charges will likely include arson and possession of a destructive device.
+He appeared in federal court for a detention hearing Friday without restraints and was temporarily remanded to federal custody until his continued detention hearing on Monday, according to the judge’s order.

+CNN has reached out to the public defense attorneys representing Kim for a comment.

 Koren said a review of surveillance footage shows that around 2:45 a.m. on March 18, someone dressed in all black attire, gloves and with a concealed face approached the Tesla facility and used what appeared to be a rifle to shoot at surveillance cameras.

-The suspect then spray painted the words “RESIST” across the front doors of the facility, Koren said.
+The suspect then sprayed the word “RESIST” in pink paint across the front doors of the facility, Koren said.
 He proceeded to shoot at multiple vehicles and used a Molotov cocktail to set them on fire.

+In a search of Kim’s home, agents found pink paint and “multiple black hoodies” and face masks, according to the criminal complaint.
+They also found what they characterized as a handwritten getaway route from the Tesla facility.

 Five vehicles were damaged including three that were destroyed, the assistant sheriff said.